ran-j/codeartifact-auth/readme.md

 Then run ```codeartifact-auth```

-It will update your .npmrc file the scope and token.
+It will update your home directories .npmrc file with the scope and token information.

 #### Windows Users

-I've noticed on windows the path isn't set by default when you install the tool globally.
-So I recommend going into your user system path and adding it in there.
+If you're using this tool on windows and you have installed it globally, you will need to set the path for npm packages.
+Otherwise the tool won't be picked up in your path

+e.g. ```%USERPROFILE%\AppData\Roaming\npm```

 example